sinadaryaei/c0323-code-solutions/dom-events/dom-events-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Why do we log things to the console?
+Making sure the code is working.

 - What is the purpose of events and event handling?

 - Are all possible parameters required to use a JavaScript method or function?

 - What method of element objects lets you set up a function to be called when a specific type of event occurs?

 - What is a callback function?
+Interview question.

 - What object is passed into an event listener callback when the event fires?

 - What is the `event.target`?
 If you weren't sure, how would you check?
 Where could you get more information about it?